 We have since enhanced this compendium to generate a cardiac regulatory score for every base pair that falls within each enhancer.
 To generate these scores, we have combined the Dickel et al. enhancer predictions with transcription factor ChIP-seq and DNase Hypersensitivity data from human and mouse heart, along with sequence conservation and gene proximity information, as shown below:

 This session includes enhancers that: a) differ between normal adult hearts and fetal hearts and b) differ between DCM (dilated cardiomyopathy) adult hearts and normal adult hearts.
-Enhancer predictions were generated by performing ChIP-seq to H3K27ac on adult left ventricular tissue from normal and DCM cohort) and on fetal heart tissue.
+Enhancer predictions were generated by performing H3K27ac ChIP-seq on adult left ventricular tissue (normal and DCM cohort) and on fetal heart tissue.
 We compared epigenomic profiles using DiffBind to identify enhancer peaks that are quantitatively different between a) normal adult heart and fetal heart and b) DCM adult heart and normal adult heart.
 See Spurrell CH, et al. (2019).

 This session shows results from the VISTA Enhancer Browser, the largest public collection of sequences tested for enhancer activity in transgenic mouse assays.
 To date, more than 2,000 human and mouse loci have been tested in vivo at embryonic day 11.5.
 More than 1,200 show reproducible enhancer activity in at least one tissue, with >200 active in the heart.